Hence the title.

 Pre-maturely cursing my body to misery, my shoulders were weighed re-hashing how good it all had been.
 My impending birthday loomed like the unavoidable goodbye kiss that threatens as the clock ticks…

 Three weeks later, It's not humble of me but I'd like to award myself for an Oscar in the bullshit category.

-No, I wasn’t faking it, I’m still quite sick in the “oh shit! my cells are eating each other!” sense….but, strangely, two emergency trips and a change of perception lens; surprise! it’s not all hopeless.
+No, I wasn't faking it, I'm quite sick in the "oh shit! my cells are eating each other!" sense....but it's not all hopeless.

 Yes, my list of doctor’s appointments for the week is longer than the list of things I’ve eaten for breakfast in the past month, my veins have puckered up purple ever awaiting a hook up sesh with the IV, and the number of places I’ve publicly cried is embarrassingly beginning to resemble a visitor’s map to San Diego; (Balboa?
 Check.
 Beach?
 Check.
 Coronado Bridge?
 The Pearl?
 El Camino?
 Santana’s?
 Check.
 Check.
-Check, and YEP, (drive-thru, shitty life situations demand red sauce,. judge me)..
-CHECK.
+Check, and YEP, (drive-thru, red sauce ASAP. judge me) CHECK.